 Exploring the potential antidote to these challenges, the research further reveals that 88% of CIOs say that they believe AI will be critical to IT’s ability to master increasing complexity.

 “As complexity grows beyond IT teams’ capabilities, the economics of throwing more manpower at the problem no longer works,” said Bernd Greifeneder, founder and CTO, Dynatrace.
 “Organizations need a radically different AI approach.
 That’s why we reinvented from the ground up, creating an all-in-one platform with a deterministic AI at the core, which provides true causation, not just correlation.
 And, unlike machine learning approaches, Dynatrace® does not require a lengthy learning period.
 The Dynatrace® Software Intelligence Platform automatically discovers and captures high fidelity data from applications, containers, services, processes, and infrastructure.
 It then automatically maps the billions of dependencies and interconnections in these complex environments.
 Its AI engine, Davis™, analyzes this data and its dependencies in real-time to instantly provide precise answers – not just more data on glass.
-It’s this level of automation and intelligence that overcomes the challenges presented by the enterprise cloud and enables teams to develop better software faster, automate operations and deliver better business results.”
+It’s this level of automation and intelligence that overcomes the challenges presented by the cloud and enables teams to develop better software faster, automate operations and deliver better business results.”